 What is the Carbon Budget?

 The carbon budget is how much more CO2 can be released into the atmosphere before irreversible damage has been caused to our environment.
 Drought, famine, dreadful heat waves, oceans rising, widespread flooding, devastating hurricanes, enormous snow storms, etc. (you know the drill).
-Once this budget is spent, humankind has to quit adding carbon emission to atmosphere.
+Once this “budget” is spent, humankind has to quit adding carbon emission to atmosphere.
 Period.
 Anything more and we have entered an area of no return.

 How close are we to exhausting our carbon budget?
 According to the IPCC, the world’s leading authority and expert on climate change, we have about four more years before we expend our carbon budget at our current emissions rate for a chance at staying below catastrophic change.
-If we want to have a 90% chance of avoiding catastrophic climate change (which is arguably a good thing) then our carbon emissions budget is zero.
+If we want to have a 90% chance of avoiding catastrophic climate change (which is arguably a good thing) then our carbon emissions budget is already at zero.

 What is the Carbon Emissions Equation?
-The carbon emissions equation simply states that the amount of CO2 being released into the atmosphere is determined by how many people are alive, how many services they use, how much energy the services need and how much CO2 is emitted from generating that energy.
+The carbon emissions equation simply states that the amount of CO2 being released into the atmosphere is determined by how many people are alive, how many services they use, how much energy these services need and how much CO2 is emitted from generating that energy.

 Let’s start with the “easy” part of the equation and talk about renewable energy.
 In the next 0-4 years, climate science dictates that all fossil fuels use needs to be completely eliminated.
 So we need to build solar panels and wind turbines as fast as we can!
 How long before we transition to a completely renewable energy society?
 According to current estimates, this can be done by the year 2050.
 If we’re being wildly optimistic.
 What happens in the thirty years before we get there?
 Well, the next “easiest” part of the equation will be to limit services.